spyglass-search/spyglass/README.md

 set of rules.

 Web pages when condensed down to text are surprisingly small.
-With todays' incredibly fast CPUs and ample amounts of of disk space, you can easily create a personal library of wikis, blog posts, etc. that can be referenced instantly.
+With todays' incredibly fast CPUs and ample amounts of disk space, you can easily create a personal library of wikis, blog posts, etc. that can be referenced instantly.
 Cut through the SEO spam of the internet by building your own index.